acestream/ace-network-docs/docs/system-tokens/ace-time.md

 There is no initial issuance of XAT.

 Ace Time is issued automatically during encapsulation into other time-based tokens.
-For example, when encapsulated in tokens of copyright holders within the Ace Maker protocol.
+For example, when encapsulated in tokens of copyright holders within the [Ace Maker][3] protocol.

 Ace Time tokens are created by the [AceTimeManager][2] smart contract at the time of encapsulation.
 To create one Ace Time token, you need to burn Ace Byte tokens in an amount that corresponds to